 Hayti is a very small city located in the state of Missouri.
 With a population of 2,352 people and just one neighborhood, Hayti is the 242nd largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Hayti is generally considered to be a blue-collar town.
-35.25% of the Hayti workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hayti, you'll notice that it is more blue-collar than most other communities in America.
+35.25% of Hayti’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hayti is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Hayti who work in personal care services (16.72%), office and administrative support (11.15%), and maintenance occupations (9.02%).

 The per capita income in Hayti in 2022 was $15,589, which is low income relative to Missouri and the nation.
 This equates to an annual income of $62,356 for a family of four.
 Hayti also has one of the higher rates of people living in poverty in the nation, with 46.88% of its population below the federal poverty line.